bingyangchen/KM-software/System Design/System Design 101.md

 - Hash

-    This algorithm applies a hash function on the incoming requests’ IP or URL.
+    This algorithm applies a hash function on the incoming requests' IP or URL.
 The requests are routed to relevant instances based on the hash function result.

 ##### Dynamic Algorithms